wbsg-uni-mannheim/ALMSER-GEN/README.md

 https://github.com/wbsg-uni-mannheim/ALMSER-GB.git

 # Functionalities ALMSER-GEN repo
-You can find the follwoing functionalities in this repository:
+You can find the following functionalities in this repository:
 # 1. ALMSERgen code generator
 Navigate to ALMSERgen/ALMSERgen_INIT.ipynb notebook.
 Run ALMSERgen as follows:

 Step 1: Define configuration
   sources: amount of sources to be generated
-  id_attr: idnetifying attributes of the domain main_path : path to output the generated tasks vpo_values : amount of groups of data sources with the same value pattern.
-Dont't forget to normalize it before analysis!!! eo_values : entity overlap levels vh_values : value heterogeneity levels
+  id_attr: identifying attributes of the domain main_path : path to output the generated tasks vpo_values : amount of groups of data sources with the same value pattern.
+Don't forget to normalize it before analysis! eo_values : entity overlap levels vh_values : value heterogeneity levels

-Step 2: ALMSERgen will generate the tasks (sources and feature vectors) Step 3: Along with the tasks the following files are generated. train/test split using the cc of the complete graph unsupervised results passive learning results distribution of connected components sizes (bar chart) naive transfer learning heatmap as csv profiling information on the task
+Step 2: ALMSERgen will generate the tasks (sources and feature vectors)

+Step 3: Along with the tasks the following files are generated:
+  - train/test split using the cc of the complete graph
+  - unsupervised results
+  - passive learning results
+  - distribution of connected components sizes (bar chart)
+  - naive transfer learning heatmap as csv
+  - profiling information on the task

 # 2. Analysis of continuum tasks
 Navigate to continuum_tasks_analysis.ipynb notebook.
 What you can do here?